 Phi Theta Kappa

-The purpose of Beta Upsilon Rho Chapter of Phi Theta Kappa at City College shall be the promotion of scholarship, the development of leadership and service and the cultivation of fellowship among qualified students of this college.
+Promotion of Scholarship, the development of leadership and service and the cultivation of fellowship among qualified students of City College

 Art Students’ League